jon-jacky/Piety/doc/precursors.md

-This table provides information and links about some unusual operating systems.
+This page provides information and links about some unusual operating systems.
 Most are responses to this impulse:

 > *Today's operating systems and applications are bloated and